mahdi-khayyatipour/sales-performance-analysis-excel/README.md

 ## Project Overview

-This project is an Excel-based sales data analysis project.
-It focuses on analyzing sales performance using descriptive statistics, Pivot Tables, slicers, Power Query, Conditional Formatting, dashboarding, and VBA macro automation.
+This project is an Excel-based sales data analysis and reporting project.
+It focuses on analyzing sales performance using Microsoft Excel tools such as descriptive statistics, Pivot Tables, slicers, Power Query, Conditional Formatting, dashboarding, and VBA macro automation.

-The goal of this project is to turn raw sales data into useful business insights and generate automated PDF reports based on regions.
+The goal of this project is to transform raw sales data into meaningful business insights and automate regional PDF report generation.

+---

 ## Objectives

 The main objectives of this project were:

-* Analyze the dataset using comprehensive descriptive statistics
+* Provide comprehensive descriptive statistics for the dataset
-* Visualize central tendency and dispersion indicators
+* Analyze central tendency and dispersion indicators
-* Create interactive analysis using Pivot Tables and slicers
+* Create visual analysis using charts and slicers
 * Analyze total sales by region and product type using Power Query
-* Apply Conditional Formatting to highlight the top 10% of sales records
+* Highlight the top 10% of sales records using Conditional Formatting
+* Build an interactive Excel dashboard
-* Create a VBA Macro to generate PDF reports for each region
+* Create a VBA macro to generate PDF reports by region
-* Build an Excel-based reporting workflow from raw data to final business reports
+* Display sales amount and count based on product type and sales type in the PDF reports

+---

 ## What Was Done

-In this project, the following tasks were completed:

-### 1. Data Preparation
+### 1. Raw Data Review

+The original dataset was reviewed to understand its structure, columns, and business meaning.

+This step helped identify the key fields needed for analysis, including sales-related columns, region, product type, and sales type.

+---

+### 2. Data Cleaning

-The raw dataset was reviewed and prepared for analysis.
-A cleaned version of the data was created to make the analysis more organized and reliable.
+A cleaned version of the dataset was created to make the analysis more organized and reliable.

+The cleaned data was used as the main source for Pivot Tables, charts, Power Query analysis, and reporting.

+---

-### 2. Descriptive Statistics
+### 3. Descriptive Statistics

+Comprehensive descriptive statistics were calculated for the main numerical fields.

+This included statistical indicators such as:

+* Mean
+* Median
+* Minimum
+* Maximum
+* Standard deviation
+* Variance
+* Range
+* Count

-Comprehensive descriptive statistics were calculated for key numerical columns, including sales-related fields.
-This helped summarize the dataset and understand the distribution of important business metrics.
+These statistics helped summarize the dataset and understand the distribution of sales-related values.

+---

-### 3. Central Tendency and Dispersion Analysis
+### 4. Central Tendency and Dispersion Visualization

-Measures such as average, minimum, maximum, standard deviation, and other statistical indicators were analyzed and visualized using charts.
+Central tendency and dispersion indicators were visualized using charts.

-A slicer was also used to allow filtering based on sales type.
+A slicer was also added to filter the analysis based on sales type, making the analysis more interactive and easier to explore.

+---

-### 4. Pivot Table Analysis
+### 5. Pivot Table Analysis

-Pivot Tables were used to summarize and analyze the data from different business perspectives, such as:
+Pivot Tables were used to summarize and analyze the dataset from different business perspectives.

+The analysis included:

-* Sales by region
+* Sales performance by region
-* Sales by product type
+* Sales performance by product type
-* Sales by sales channel
+* Sales performance by sales type
 * Product performance comparison
 * Regional performance comparison

+---

-### 5. Power Query Transformation
+### 6. Power Query Analysis

 Power Query was used to calculate total sales by region and categorize the results based on product type.

-This step helped transform and summarize the data in a more structured way for business analysis.
+This made the analysis more structured and helped prepare summarized data for business reporting.

+---

-### 6. Conditional Formatting
+### 7. Conditional Formatting

 Conditional Formatting was applied to highlight the top 10% of sales records in green.

-This made it easier to quickly identify high-performing sales records.
+This made it easier to quickly identify the highest-performing sales records.

+---

-### 7. Dashboard Creation
+### 8. Dashboard Creation

 An interactive Excel dashboard was created using Pivot Tables, charts, and slicers.

-The dashboard allows users to explore sales performance visually and filter the analysis based on different dimensions.
+The dashboard provides a visual overview of sales performance and allows users to explore the data more effectively.

+---

-### 8. VBA Macro Automation
+### 9. VBA Macro Automation

-A VBA Macro was created to automatically generate PDF reports for each region.
+A VBA macro was created to automatically generate PDF reports based on region.

-Each PDF report includes sales amount and count based on product type and sales type.
+Each PDF report includes summarized sales amount and count based on:

+* Product type
+* Sales type
+* Region

 This automation reduces manual reporting work and makes the reporting process faster and more efficient.

+---

 ## Tools Used